paritytech/substrate/client/transaction-pool/README.md

 1. Maximize block author's profits (value of the produced block)
 2. Minimize block author's amount of work (time to produce block)

-In FRAME case the first property is simply making sure that the fee per weight unit is the highest (high `tip` values), the second is about avoiding feeding transactions that cannot be part of the next block (they are invalid, obsolete, etc).
+In the case of FRAME the first property is simply making sure that the fee per weight unit is the highest (high `tip` values), the second is about avoiding feeding transactions that cannot be part of the next block (they are invalid, obsolete, etc).